Kong/galileo-agent-java/README.md

      analytics.token | Api analytics token from https://analytics.mashape.com
-     analytics.socket.min |Minimum number of threads/sockets to opened for connection to analytics server, default is 10 analytics.socket.max | Maximum number of threads/sockets allowed to live in pool, default is 20 analytics.socket.keepalivetime | When the number of threads are greater than the min, this is the maximum time that excess idle threads will wait for new tasks before terminating. analytics.queue.size | Size of the queue for holding the tasks of transferring data to analytics server, default is 100 analytics.enabled.flag | Set it true to enable analytics analytics.environment | Server environment name, default is a empty string
+     analytics.socket.min |Minimum number of threads/sockets to opened for connection to analytics server, default is 10 analytics.socket.max | Maximum number of threads/sockets allowed to live in pool, default is 20 analytics.socket.keepalivetime | When the number of threads are greater than the min, this is the maximum time in second that excess idle threads will wait for new tasks before terminating.
+Default is 30 seconds. analytics.queue.size | Size of the queue for holding the tasks of transferring data to analytics server, default is 100 analytics.enabled.flag | Set it true to enable analytics analytics.environment | Server environment name, default is a empty string